Welcome to Duke Student Government!

 How can I contact DSG?

 Have ideas for projects DSG can work on?
 Questions for us?
-Email us at dsg@duke.edu!
+Email us at dsg@duke.edu or follow us on social media to stay in touch.

 When & where does DSG meet?

-For the 2024-2025 school year, DSG Senate meetings (open to the public) are Wednesdays at 7:30pm in Schiciano Auditorium.
+For the 2025-2026 school year, DSG Senate meetings (open to all members of the Duke student body) are Wednesdays at 7:30pm in Schiciano Auditorium.

 What does DSG do?